-- 1. Patients commencing or switching treatment with a biological agent in the previous six months for their psoriasis - 2.
-Age 16 years or over - 3.
-Willingness to give informed consent for long term follow-up and access to all medical records.
+- 1. Patients commencing or switching treatment with a biological agent in the previous six months for their psoriasis - Willingness to give informed consent for long term follow-up and access to all medical records. (if patient is under the age of 16, there must be willingness from a parent / guardian to provide this consent.
+The patient must also provide separate assent).